VGA text mode: BIOS Color Attribute

+By default, there are 16 colors for text and only 8 colors for background.
+There is a way to get all the 16 colors for background, which requires turning off the "blinking attribute".

 Access methods

 There are generally two ways to access VGA text-mode for an application: through the Video BIOS interface or by directly accessing video RAM and I/O ports.
 The latter method is considerably faster, and allows quick reading of the text buffer, for which reason it is preferred for advanced TUI programs.

 The VGA text buffer is located at physical memory address 0xB8000.
 Since this address is usually used by 16-bit x86 processes operating in real-mode, it is also the first half of memory segment 0xB800.
 The text buffer data can be read and written, and bitwise operations can be applied.
 A part of text buffer memory above the scope of the current mode is accessible, but is not shown.

 The same physical addresses are used in protected mode.
 Applications may either have this part of memory mapped to their address space or access it via the operating system.
 When an application (on a modern multitasking OS) does not have control over the console, it accesses a part of system RAM instead of the actual text buffer.

 For computers in the 1980s, very fast manipulation of the text buffer, with the hardware generating the individual pixels as fast as they could be displayed, was extremely useful for a fast UI.
 Even on relatively modern hardware, the overhead of text mode emulation via hardware APA (graphics) modes (in which the program generates individual pixels and stores them into the video buffer) may be noticeable.